 Amazon Fire Tablet Not Charging?
 Here’s How To Fix It

-The Amazon Fire is a terrific little tablet, available for an extremely reasonable price and with great Kindle integration.
-Unfortunately, many models of the Kindle Fire have had persistent problems when charging.
+Unfortunately, many models of the Kindle Fire have a consistent and persistent design problem that Amazon seems to have had difficulty in shaking.
+Specifically, the Fires have a tendency for their chargers to go bad in one way or another, so that the devices (while perfectly functional) have a hard time taking a charge.
 Tablets that won’t charge are truly aggravating; the Fire, like all tablets, depends on battery power to run and if the battery won’t charge then you won’t be getting a lot of use out of your device.
 Fortunately, there are several troubleshooting approaches you can take to figuring out the source of your charging problems, and in this brief tutorial I’m going to show you how to do it.
 I will also discuss some precautions to take to avoid developing “charger port rot”, the underlying cause of many of these charging problems.
-Finally, I’ll show you some MacGyver-style fixes that can resolve some charger port problems.
+I’ll show you some MacGyver-style fixes that can resolve some charger port problems.
+Finally, I’ll provide some guides to full-fledged repair of charger-related components on your Fire.

 (Is your Fire charging OK, but for some reason won’t power up?
 Check out this guide to what to do if your Fire won’t turn on.)